LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 Another advantage of taking the Bayesian route is that this forces us to view performance measures as probabilities, which are *estimated* from the confusion matrix.
 Elementary presentations tend to *define* performance metrics in terms of ratios of confusion matrix elements, thereby ignoring the effect of statistical fluctuations.

 Bayes' theorem is not the only way to generate performance metrics.
 One can also start from joint probabilities or likelihood ratios.
 The next three subsections describe these approaches one by one.
-This is followed by a subsection discussing a general condition for a classifier to be useful, a subsection on estimating performance measures, and one on the effect of changing the prevalence in the training and testing data sets of a classifier.
+This is followed by a subsection discussing a minimal condition for a classifier to be useful, a subsection on estimating performance measures, and one on the effect of changing the prevalence in the training and testing data sets of a classifier.

 <div style="text-align: right"><a href="#TopOfPage">Back to Top</a></div>
 <a name="FourApplications"></a>